PERMACULTURE DESIGN: SEPTEMBER 6–20, 2019 • REGISTER!

 We have priced this course to be as accessible as possible – 100% of the suggested registration fee of $1350 covers the costs of producing this intensive training.

 AND we don’t want finances to get in the way of your participation, so there are alternative financial options, including team rates for groups of three or more working together, and an invitation to contribute more to help cover those who can’t pay the full rate right now.
-Contact us for team rate promo codes, or if you need more help making the course work for you financially.
-We will work with you.
+Contact if you need more help making the course work for you financially.

 Topics covered, but not be limited to: